mindfultatiana/mindfultatiana/README.md

-# Cybersecurity and Business Intelligence Professional
+# Cybersecurity, Business Intelligence, and AI Project Developer
-Hi, my name is Tatiana Mathis, and I am a Cybersecurity GRC and BI analyst.
+Hi, I’m Tatiana Mathis — Cybersecurity GRC and BI Analyst, and Independent AI Project Developer.

-I hold an MBA in Marketing, which gives me a strong foundation in strategic leadership, consumer behavior, market research, data analysis, and business operations.
-My journey began in marketing.
-I worked with both private sector companies and nonprofits.
-I founded Comm Geeks LLC, a small web development firm for e-commerce.
+I hold an MBA in Marketing, blending strategic leadership with data analysis and business operations.
+My work bridges cybersecurity, business intelligence, and applied AI development.
+I build custom AI tools and prototypes using Python, including a generative AI tax estimator and an AI-powered multi-chapter manual generator.

-As I sought to deepen my understanding of market dynamics and data-driven decision-making, I transitioned into cybersecurity and business intelligence.

-I'm passionate about building things, research, and finding solutions that help businesses safeguard their data and infrastructure. <br></br>
+I primarily develop in Jupyter and Kaggle notebooks, with growing experience in full stack projects using Docker.
+I’m passionate about practical AI, cybersecurity, and helping businesses protect their data while turning insights into action. <br></br>

 # Recent Training and Certs